luisburgos-kueski/arch_components/docs/ARCHITECTURE.md

 -------

+Arch Components -> Addons

-- LogBehavior?
+- LogBehavior
   - Sources:
-- Presentation Logic
+    - Presentation Logic: Pure Widgets
+    - Lifecycle
     - Navigation: Routes
-- AppBehavior?
+- AppBehavior
   - Sources:
+     - Widgets + Domain Context (TODO missing docs)
+     - Business Logic Requests (BlocEvents, Commands) from StateHolders
-- Business Logic
+     - Business Logic Results from UseCases (OnLoginSuccess, OnLoginFailed)
-- Navigation: Screen/Pages
+     - Navigation: Screen/Pages from...

 ----

 **Notes:**
 - BlocEvents are not necessary Ui Events.
 - BlocEvents are more likely to be Commands?
+- If we do not adopt UseCases broadly?
+Should we trigger events from Bloc for now.
+- What happens with MerchantItemPressed where should live in?
+- How we could add a route contract?
+- Dialogs and SnackBars are not included on v1